danguetta/XLKitLearn_docs/docs/predictive_analytics.md

 !!! warning "Adding Sheets Containing Data"
     You should never move the add-in sheet *to* another workbook.
 If your data sits in another Excel workbook, bring the sheet containing your data *into* the add-in Excel workbook.

-Once the data is in your workbook, click on the ["Click to Select"](MATSON static shot of the settings with a red box around the button) button under "Training" in the add-in dialogue, and select the entire dataset you will be using, including column headers.
+Once the data is in your workbook, click on the <a id="select-data" href="#" title="">"Click to Select"</a> button under "Training" in the add-in dialogue, and select the entire dataset you will be using, including column headers.
 Click [here](Select_Small_Data.gif) for a demo.

 !!! note "Column Names"
     The first row of your data should contain column names.
 There are a number of rules these column names must satisfy.
 They must contain only letters, numbers, and underscores - no spaces - and cannot start with a number.
 Column names also cannot be python reserved keywords or the word "intercept".